 A quick tip for stylish success is to focus on a perfect fit.
 This attention to detail distinguishes your appearance at any formal event.

 The Black Tie Dress Code: Outfit Essentials

 The black tie dress code represents a formality that surpasses the standard suit and tie ensemble.
-It requires a specific set of garments and accessories; each carefully selected to create a cohesive and polished look.
-When attending a black tie event, it’s crucial to adhere to these guidelines to ensure you strike the perfect balance between style and tradition:
+It requires a specific set of garments and accessories, each carefully selected to create a cohesive and polished look:

 Peak Lapel: This style features lapels that point upward toward the shoulders, creating a sharp and angular look.
 Peak lapels are considered more formal and are often seen on double-breasted jackets.